AndrewSinclair/AndrewSinclair.github.io/_posts/2017-02-28-vim-setup-for-developing-react-js.md

 I am loving [React](https://facebook.github.io/react/) and I want you to give it a try too.

 There was an initial hurdle I had to overcome before I could proficiently work with and not against React.
-There was the not so small detail of setting up Vim, my code editor of choice.
+There was the not-so-small detail of setting up Vim, my code editor of choice.
 I explored many paths and followed advice from a few different sources, but unfortunately there were a few duds.
 It's understandable considering the JavaScript landscape can change so frequently these days.

 Good news!
 I will tell you the successful path I've found for getting React setup in Vim along with linting via the Syntastic plugin combined with ESLint and JSX syntax highlighting via the vim-jsx plugin.
 Let's begin.

 ## Step 1 - Install Syntastic